pancanin/hidden-repo/README.md

 - Because of the ordering requirements and difficulty to track the options - whether they are deleted, updated, created, I decided to delete them when updating a question and recreate them from the user request.

+## What could be done better, IMO

+- More logging.
+Not really sure the best approach for logging in Go projects.
+You have fmt, log.Fatal and probably 10 more options :)) I feel like I'm in JS land again :O

+- Tests!
+Most of the stuff is trivial to test manually, but I feel this project can become complex and it is good to be reassured in the basic functionality before adding more features or, heaven forbid, modify existing features!

+- More granular DAL methods.
+Currently there is some business logic there, but as it is part of a transaction, I felt it belongs there.

+- Full-fledged authentication - login and register.
+I did not have the muscle this time to pull it of in 48 hours, but I will continue tinkering with it in the future! :)

 ## Env. variables

 - `API_PORT` - the port on which the api will run